 Danielle Edwards, FBCA, received an Award of Excellence in the Fine Art category for "Twisted Garlic" in the 2017 BioImages Salon in Portland, Oregon.
 She generously agreed to be one of BCA’s featured BioImages winners and tells us about her background, the career she chose, and tips for working in black and white photography.

 “At the end of the day, it’s a box with a lens.
-Pre‑visualization, composition and how to execute what you have conceived are the key ingredients.”
+Pre‑visualization, composition, lighting and how to execute what you have conceived are the key ingredients.”

 – Danielle Edwards